 Resident individuals are always taxed for their employment income regardless of where the employer is situated.
-Resident individuals are not taxed for earned income if a tax treaty removes Finnish taxing rights, or the individual works continuously abroad for longer periods of time, provided that certain criteria are met.
-Non-resident individuals are only taxed for income from employment if it is considered to be Finnish-sourced income.
+They are not taxed for earned income, however, if a tax treaty removes Finnish taxing rights or the individual works continuously abroad for longer periods, provided that certain criteria are met.
+Non-resident individuals are taxed for income from employment only if it is considered to be Finnish-sourced income.
 Salary is sourced in Finland if the employer is a Finnish entity, and if the employment has been physically carried out in Finland completely or for the most part.
-Employment income is not Finnish-sourced (and hence not subject to tax if received by a non-resident) if an employer is a foreign entity, and the non-resident person does not exceed the six-month threshold for becoming resident in Finland.
-The same applies even in the case of a Finnish employer if the
+Employment income is not Finnish sourced (and hence not subject to tax if received by a non-resident) if an employer is a foreign entity and the non-resident person does not exceed the six-month threshold for becoming resident in Finland.
+The same applies even in the case of a Finnish employer if the work has mainly

-Johanna Haltia-Tapio is a specialist partner, Joakim Frände is a counsel, and Anniina Järvinen is a managing associate at Hannes Snellman.
+Johanna Haltia-Tapio is a specialist partner, Joakim Frände is a counsel and Anniina Järvinen is a partner at Hannes Snellman.

-An individual is deemed a resident of Finland if the permanent home and abode of such a person is in Finland or if such person stays in Finland for a continuous period of more than six months.
+An individual is deemed a resident of Finland if the permanent home and abode of the person is in Finland or if the person stays in Finland for a continuous period of more than six months.
+Please note that because of how the 'six-month period' is calculated, even fairly limited presence in Finland can result in residence status.
 A Finnish citizen who has moved abroad is considered to be a resident of Finland until three years have passed from the end of the year of departure, unless it is proven that no substantial ties to Finland existed during the relevant tax year.

 A Finnish permanent establishment of a foreign entity is treated similarly to a Finnish entity in this respect.
-Specific rules apply with respect to the taxation of individuals employed by the government or other Finnish entities of public administration.
+Specific rules apply in respect of the taxation of individuals employed by the government or other Finnish entities of public administration.

-work has mainly been carried out abroad.
+been carried out abroad.
 Remuneration paid to members of the board of executives of a Finnish company is taxable in Finland irrespective of whether the meetings have been held in Finland or overseas.